Ford Focus hatchback - Interior & comfort

 Taking pride of place on the Focus' dashboard is a central display screen – full colour and eight inches in size on all models.
 It recognises smartphone-style 'pinch and swipe' gestures and the screen is particularly responsive, with crisp, clear and attractive graphics.
 The latest Focus is also the first European Ford to offer a head-up display to present driving information in your line of sight.

-Seven Focus trim levels are offered and none of them are short on everyday essentials.
-Even the entry-level Zetec trim has 16-inch alloy wheels, air-conditioning, Ford’s SYNC 3 system, Apple CarPlay, Android Auto, DAB radio and Bluetooth connectivity.
+The Focus is well equipped even as standard.
+The entry-level Zetec Edition trim has 16-inch alloy wheels, air-conditioning, Ford’s SYNC 3 system, Apple CarPlay, Android Auto, DAB radio and Bluetooth connectivity.
 It also boasts cruise control, auto headlights, autonomous emergency braking and lane-keeping assistance.
 The previous base model, Style, is no longer offered.

-The Focus Titanium adds sat nav and heated front seats, plus dual-zone climate control, all-round parking sensors, auto wipers and keyless entry and go.
-Part-leather seats, privacy glass and 17-inch alloy wheels are added if you step up to the Titanium X.
+The Focus Titanium Edition adds heated front seats, plus dual-zone climate control, ambient lighting, auto wipers and keyless entry and go.
+Part-leather seats, tinted windows and 17-inch alloy wheels are added if you step up to the Titanium X Edition.

-Besides the Ford Focus ST, the sportiest Focus is the ST-Line.
+Besides the Ford Focus ST, the sportiest Focus is the ST-Line Edition.
 It wears an unmistakable bodykit with distinctive grille, front and rear spoilers and twin exhaust pipes, set off by 17-inch alloy wheels.
-Inside, a flat-bottomed steering wheel, dark headlining and alloy pedals and gearknob set the mood, while the ST-Line X adds 18-inch alloys and the luxury kit enjoyed by Titanium X drivers.
+Inside, a flat-bottomed steering wheel, dark headlining and alloy pedals and gearknob set the mood, while the ST-Line X Edition adds 18-inch alloys and the luxury kit enjoyed by Titanium X drivers.